tomaspz/generate-password/README.md

-# generate-password
+# Generate a Random Password

 I created an application that generates a random password based on user selected criteria.

-This app runs in the browser.
+* This app runs in the browser.
-HTML and CSS are updated dynamically with JavaScript code.
+* HTML and CSS are updated dynamically with JavaScript code.
-The user interface is clean, polished and intuitive for the user.
+* The user interface is clean, polished and intuitive for the user.
-The page is responsive and adapts to multiple screen sizes.
+* The page is responsive and adapts to multiple screen sizes.

 This application is perfect for an employee that has access to sensitive data.
 This application will randomly generate a password that meets certain criteria (specified by the user input).